AniMaker: Multi-Agent Animated Storytelling with MCTS-Driven Clip Generation: Limitations

 \section{Limitations}

+Despite employing state-of-the-art models for storyboard and video clip generation, a significant gap remains between current model capabilities and the quality required for commercial film production.
+A primary limitation is the restricted narrative scope and complexity our method can handle.
+Compared to the intricate cinematic grammar and narrative structures utilized in professional filmmaking, as detailed in \cite{ronfard2021film}, our approach currently falls short.

-Despite employing state-of-the-art models for storyboard and video clip generation, a gap remains between current model capabilities and commercial film production quality.
-Key limitations include poor adherence to physical laws and unrealistic interactions between scene elements, creating bottlenecks in production-ready output.
-However, our framework adopts a modular, plug-and-play architecture that enables seamless model integration.
-As more advanced models emerge, we will continuously update our framework and share these workflow improvements with the community, especially mitigating the hallucination of models \cite{wang2024mitigating}.
+These shortcomings are rooted in several underlying defects within the video generation models.
+They are prone to producing animation artifacts, along with issues of incoherence and hallucination that disrupt narrative continuity.
+Furthermore, the models exhibit a relatively poor adherence to fundamental physical laws, resulting in unrealistic interactions between characters and scene elements, as also highlighted in \cite{shi2025jailbreak}.
+Luckily, our framework is built on a modular, plug-and-play architecture that allows for seamless model integration.
+As more advanced generative models emerge, we are committed to continuously updating our framework and sharing these workflow improvements with the community to address these limitations.